FBI Transform in Gevrey Classes and Anosov Flows: Gevrey pseudo-differential operators

 We deal now with $R_0u(x)$.
 Notice that if $y \in \Gamma_\xi$ then

-Then, we apply Lemma \ref{lemma:norm-exponentials}, and observe that for some $R'>1$, the $\n{\cdot}_{s,R',D}$ norm of $x \mapsto \exp\p{i \langle x, \xi \rangle / h} a(x,\xi,y)$ grows at most like $\mathcal{O}(\exp( \delta'(\jap{\xi}/h)^{1/s} ))$ for $\delta' > 0$ arbitrarily small.
+Then, we apply Lemma \ref{lemma:norm-exponentials}, and observe that for some $R'>1$, the $\n{\cdot}_{s,R',D}$ norm of $x \mapsto \exp\p{i \langle x, \xi \rangle / h} a(x,\xi)$ grows at most like $\mathcal{O}(\exp( \delta'(\jap{\xi}/h)^{1/s} ))$ for $\delta' > 0$ arbitrarily small.
 Finally, with \eqref{eq:encore_un_decalage} and differentiation under the integral, we see that $R_0$ is $\G^s$ with the announced estimates.

 It remains to deal with $R_2$.
 This is very similar to the case of $R_0$, but instead of using the positivity of the imaginary part of the phase to prove the decay of the integrand, we apply Lemma \ref{lemma:decay-extension-gevrey} to control the Cauchy--Riemann operator applied to $\tilde{u}$ and its derivatives: see Remark \ref{remark:size_d_bar}.
-Since we consider points with imaginary parts less than $\epsilon (h/\langle\xi\rangle)^{1 - 1/s}$, we get from application of the Cauchy--Riemann operator to $\tilde{u}$ and its derivatives a decay like
+Since we consider points with imaginary part less than $\epsilon (h/\langle\xi\rangle)^{1 - 1/s}$, we get from the application of the Cauchy--Riemann operator to $\tilde{u}$ and its derivatives a decay in $\G^s$ of the integrand of $R_2$ of order:

-in $\G^s$.
 Then, we may work as in the case of $R_0$ (or in the proof of Lemma \ref{lemma:loin_de_la_diagonale}), differentiating under the integral to prove that $R_2 u$ decays like $\O(\exp(- C/h^{1/s}))$ in $\G^s$, ending the proof of the lemma.
 Notice that the growth $Au$ is only due to the term $R_0 u$ in \eqref{eq:decoupeA2}, and more precisely to small frequencies in the integral defining $R_0$. \end{proof}

 Another preliminary that will come in handy is the following \begin{lemma} Let $U\subset \R^n$ be open, and $\Omega\subset U$ a relatively compact open set.
 Let $a$ be a $\G^1$ symbol on $T^\ast U\times U$.
 Then we can find $C,\delta>0$ and a distribution $\widetilde{K}_a(x,u)$, defined for $x\in \Omega$, $u\in\R^n$, such that $\widetilde{K}_a$ has a holomorphic extension to